 Children who have been abused for a long time may appear fearful and irritable.
 They often sleep poorly.
 They may be depressed and anxious and have symptoms of posttraumatic stress Posttraumatic Stress Disorder (PTSD) Posttraumatic stress disorder (PTSD) involves intense, unpleasant, and dysfunctional reactions beginning after an overwhelming traumatic event.
 Events that threaten death or serious injury can... read more .
 They are more likely to act in violent or suicidal ways.

 Sexual abuse may also result in physical injuries.
 Children may have bruises, tears, or bleeding in areas around the genitals, anus, or mouth.
 Injuries in the genital and rectal areas may initially make walking and sitting difficult.
 Girls may have a vaginal discharge, bleeding, or itching.
-A sexually transmitted disease, such as gonorrhea Gonorrhea Gonorrhea is a sexually transmitted disease caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover the front... read more , chlamydia Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more , human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection in Children Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and causes acquired immunodeficiency syndrome (AIDS).
+A sexually transmitted infection, such as gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more , chlamydia Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more , human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection in Children Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and causes acquired immunodeficiency syndrome (AIDS).
 Human immunodeficiency... read more , or other infections, may be present.
 Pregnancy may occur.

 Emotional abuse and neglect

 In general, children who are emotionally abused tend to be insecure and anxious about their attachments to other people because they have not had their needs met consistently or predictably.
 Other findings vary depending on the specific way children were emotionally abused.
 Children may have low self-esteem.
 Children who are terrorized or threatened may appear fearful and withdrawn.
 They may be insecure, distrustful, unassertive, and extremely anxious to please adults.
 They may inappropriately reach out to strangers.
 Children who are not allowed to interact with others may be awkward in social situations and have difficulty forming normal relationships.
-Others may commit crimes or abuse alcohol, drugs, or both.
+Others may commit crimes or develop a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more .
 Older children may not attend school regularly, may not do well when they attend, or may have difficulties in forming relationships with teachers and peers.